ENCCS/intermediate-mpi/content/non-blocking-communication-pt1.rst

 .. objectives::

    - Understand that messages can lead to deadlocks
-   - Implement an efficient stencil halo exchange
+   - Using non-blocking point-to-point messages in a stencil halo exchange application

 Introduction